Ali-Asjad/ADC_extensions/draft/sensitive.md

 **Rules summary**:
-- only attributes which are listed in the capture base can appear in the sensitive overlay.
+- Only attributes which are listed in the capture base can appear in the sensitive overlay.
--
+- Attributes can appear only once in the sensitive_attributes array.

 **Test case**: